swcarpentry/shell-novice/episodes/03-pipefilter.md

 ---
-layout: page
-title: The Unix Shell
-subtitle: Pipes and Filters
+title: "Pipes and Filters"
-minutes: 15
+teaching: 15
+exercises: 0
+questions:
+- "FIXME"
+objectives:
+- "Redirect a command's output to a file."
+- "Process a file instead of keyboard input using redirection."
+- "Construct command pipelines with two or more stages."
+- "Explain what usually happens if a program or pipeline isn't given any input to process."
+- "Explain Unix's 'small pieces, loosely joined' philosophy."
+keypoints:
+- "FIXME"
 ---
-> ## Learning Objectives {.objectives}
->
-> *   Redirect a command's output to a file.
-(Apply)
-> *   Process a file instead of keyboard input using redirection.
-(Apply)
-> *   Construct command pipelines with two or more stages.
-(Create)
-> *   Explain what usually happens if a program or pipeline isn't given any input to process.
-(Understand)
-> *   Explain Unix's "small pieces, loosely joined" philosophy.
-(Understand)

 Now that we know a few basic commands, we can finally look at the shell's most powerful feature: